-When Is
+When Is "Ozark" Season 3 Coming Out?

 I'm happy for me, but concerned for Marty - it's official OZARK 3 is on its way. pic.twitter.com/xeGXZxfrjB— Jason Bateman (@batemanjason) October 10, 2018

-The series racked up five Emmy nominations last year, including both outstanding directing and lead actor in a drama for Bateman.
+The series racked up 14 Emmy nominations the last two years, including both outstanding directing and lead actor in a drama for Bateman.
+Julia Garner also won for her role as Ruth Langmore.

-Based on the releases of season 1 in July and two in August, it seems that the third season, which will span 10 episodes, will likely drop in the latter half of summer (a more exact date has yet to be announced).
+It's only a little over a month until the third season, which will span 10 episodes.
 Bateman posted the news on Twitter at the end of 2018, saying, "I'm happy for me, but I'm concerned for Marty [...]"
 Aren't we all.

 Refinery29 has reached out to Netflix for comment.